ppy/osu-wiki/wiki/Tournaments/OWC/1/en.md

 ![](img/badge.jpg "OWC #1 winner badge")

-Aside from the main prizes listed above, the Tournament Management also decided to separately award all members of the ![][flag_JP] Japanese team 1 month of osu!supporter tag each in the wake of the [2011 Tōhoku earthquake](https://en.wikipedia.org/wiki/2011_T%C5%8Dhoku_earthquake_and_tsunami) incident.
+Aside from the main prizes listed above, the Tournament Management has also decided to separately award all members of the ![][flag_JP] Japanese team with 1 month of osu!supporter tag in the wake of the [2011 Tōhoku earthquake](https://en.wikipedia.org/wiki/2011_T%C5%8Dhoku_earthquake_and_tsunami) incident.

 ## Organization